 Goal 4: Empower older adults to make informed decisions and sound choices to increase independence and ensure quality of life through connection to resources.

+Rationale:

-Rationale: Ensuring older adults are aware of their options and have the tools they need to navigate through unfamiliar programs and services is essential to ensure their needs are effectively met.
+Ensuring older adults are aware of their options and have the tools they need to navigate through unfamiliar programs and services is essential to ensure their needs are effectively met.
 Counseling on Medicare plans and available subsidies for beneficiaries with low income continues to be a high-demand service.
 Information and Assistance is necessary to direct inquiries to the right service in the spectrum of providers.
 Transportation is needed to physically access essential services, including groceries and medical appointments.

-Objective Projected Start Date Projected End Date Update Status Α. Health Insurance Counseling and Advocacy Program: Valley Caregiver Resource Center will attain the California Department of Aging's annual minimum benchmark for hours of counseling for Medicare beneficiaries (fiscal year 2022-2023 benchmark is 1,725 hours).
-7/1/2020 6/30/2024 7/1/202-6/30/2022: 1,354 counseling hours provided.
-Fiscal Year 2022- 2023- 970 Clients Counseled to date B. The City of Madera will ensure older residents have access to grocery stores, medical facilities, pharmacies, nutrition sites, and social activities through provision of 30,000 public transit passes for fixed route and dialaride services each fiscal year.
-Need info on this for AP 23-24 7/1/2020 6/30/2024 The AAA's Transportation contract with the City of Madera was cancelled due to the COVID-19 pandemic.
+Objective Projected Start Date Projected End Date Update Status A. Health Insurance Counseling and Advocacy Program: Valley Caregiver Resource Center will attain the California Department of Aging's annual minimum benchmark for hours of counseling for Medicare beneficiaries (fiscal year 2020-2021 benchmark is 2,014 hours).
+7/1/2020 6/30/2024 7/1/2020-6/30/2021: 1,199 counseling hours provided.
+Fiscal year 2021- 2022 in progress.
+B. The City of Madera will ensure older residents have access to grocery stores, medical facilities, pharmacies, nutrition sites, and social activities through provision of 30,000 public transit passes for fixed route and dialaride services each fiscal year.
+7/1/2020 6/30/2021 The AAA's Transportation contract with the City of Madera was cancelled due to the COVID-19 pandemic.
 AAA Case Managers continue to arrange for transportation as needed by Case Management clients.
 C. The Agency on Aging will help older adults and family caregivers navigate the network of care by reviewing and updating its Web site content a minimum of once a month to ensure information on its programs and services is current and to post information on events and workshops offered by community partners.
 7/1/2020 6/30/2024 In Progress